modek4/quiz/README.md

   	- 40
   	- ???
 (Any number of questions entered by the user)
 - Below there is a button to call the test, under which the test execution time, result and the ability to save the result are displayed. */db/save_score.php*
+- After returning to the website, we can resume the previously started test. */db/relaunch.php*

 **[⬆ back to top](#table-of-contents)**